KarelZhang/CSDNet-CSDGAN/README.md

 --gpu_ids            #could be single or multiple
 0
 ```

-Thank you to [EnlightenGAN](https://github.com/VITA-Group/EnlightenGAN) for providing the basis for this code.
+A great thanks to [EnlightenGAN](https://github.com/VITA-Group/EnlightenGAN) for providing the basis for this code.